elcorto/docwatch/README.md

     E = m\,c^2
     ```

+See [examples/docwatch.conf] for how to use that filter.
+Note that GitLab can
+only render this kind of math syntax, not the `pandoc` `$$...$$` and inline
+`$...$` syntax.
+GitHub does not support math in markdown at all, AFAIK.

-However, note that the Debian package `python3-pandocfilters` as well as the
+Note that the Debian package `python3-pandocfilters` as well as the `pip`
-`pip` package `pandocfilters` doesn't contain that for some reason (packaging
+package `pandocfilters` don't contain the GitLab filter for some reason
-bug?), so make sure to grab the GitHub version.
+(packaging bug?), so make sure to grab the GitHub version.

 Bib(La)TeX
 ----------